 Steps to Understanding Your Clients and Marketing to Their Needs

-Most likely you have demographic information available that tells you a lot about clients' ages, family status, income levels, geographic areas and other statistical information.
-This type of data is certainly useful, but it's also limited.
+You likely have demographic information that tells you much about clients' ages, family status, income levels, geographic areas, and other statistical information.
+This type of data is undoubtedly useful, but it's also limited.
 Understanding your clients takes more than reading simple data off a computer screen or report sheet.
-You really need to get inside their head.
+You need to get inside their head.

 understanding your clients

-Here are some helpful steps to understanding your clients better, allowing you to provide meaningful experiences, exceptional services and top-quality products that will attract and keep clients.
+Here are some helpful steps to better understand your clients, allowing you to provide meaningful experiences, exceptional services, and top-quality products to attract and keep clients.

-• Know who your clients are, what they want and what they need: To effectively market products and services to a client, you have to know what that client wants, needs and expects.
-It also helps to be aware of what the client doesn't need and what might cause a negative reaction.
+• Know who your clients are, what they want, and what they need: To effectively market products and services to a client, you must know what they want, require, and expect.
+It also helps to understand what the client doesn't need and what might cause an adverse reaction.
 If your services are intended for working architects or engineers, for example, you have to know about the needs and concerns of the professionals in this situation.

 • Look at your services through their lens: Put yourself in your client’s position.
 Get to know the range of options before them.
 There is a whole ecosystem of vendors, partners, and consultants.
 You are in this space.
-Understanding where you fit along with understanding the competition, will allow you to better predict next steps.
+Understanding where you fit and the competition will allow you to predict the next steps better.

 • Engage in social media listening: For a client you can't talk to in person, use social media to ask questions and gather information.
-Find out the online message boards and sites that attract your client and people like them, then read these boards to get an idea of what your clientele talks about.
+Find the online message boards and sites that attract your client and people like them, then read them to get an idea of what your clientele talks about.

-• Look into the crystal ball: Always be on the look out for what clients will want in the future.
-Visualize a different future for your services offering.
+• Look into the crystal ball: Always look for what clients will want in the future.
+Visualize a different future for your service offering.
 Plan different scenarios and then determine how they would withstand shifts in the market.
 Peering into your client’s future will keep you ahead of the game.

 Never make any assumptions about what you think your client wants.
-You can also fall into the trap of listening to the client concerns that fit your own offerings.
-Failing to gain a complete understanding will make you lose sight of new opportunities, or worse yet, get blindsided by the competition.
-Really listen to what your clients are saying and you will find the answers you need.
+You can also fall into the trap of listening to the client's concerns that fit your offerings.
+You must gain a complete understanding to maintain sight of new opportunities and, worse, get blindsided by the competition.
+Listen to what your clients say, and you will find the answers you need.

 How do you learn more about your clients?
 Did we miss anything?
-If you are willing to share your techniques with us, please share in our comments section below.
+Please share your techniques with us in our comments section below.
 We’d love to hear from you!

 Contact Colosi Marketing today for more information on techniques for understanding your customers and how you can use this insight to your best advantage.